ihjacobs925/react_es6_global/11-film-3-unidirectional.md

 If the film is found in the array, `indexOf()` will return an index value starting at `0`.
 Conversely, `indexOf()` will return `-1` if the element isn't found - if the film it's looking for is not currently in the `faves` array.

 Since this `handleFaveToggle()` function is designed to change the array of the user's favorites film, there are two options.
-- If the film is already in their favorites, then when the user clicks the button, they want to remove it from their favorites.
-You need to take it out of the `faves` array.
+* If the film is already in their favorites, then when the user clicks the button, they want to remove it from their favorites.
+You need to take it out of the `newFaves` array.
-- If the film is not in their favorites, then when the user clicks the button, they want to add it to their favorites.
-You need to add it to the `faves` array.
+* If the film is not in their favorites, then when the user clicks the button, they want to add it to their favorites.
+You need to add it to the `newFaves` array.

 Write a conditional statement with the two cases.
-When adding a film to `faves`, log out `Adding [FILM NAME] to faves...` and when removing a film from `faves`, log out `Removing [FILM NAME] from faves...`.
+When adding a film to `faves`, log out `Adding [FILM NAME] to faves...` and when removing a film from `newFaves`, log out `Removing [FILM NAME] from faves...`.

 #### Step 9: Change whether the film is in `faves`

-To remove a film that's already in the `faves` array, use the [`splice()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/splice) method.
+To remove a film that's already in the `newFaves` array, use the [`splice()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/splice) method.

-To add a new film to the `faves` array, just [push](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/push) it on to the end of the array.
+To add a new film to the `newFaves` array, just [push](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/push) it on to the end of the array.

 #### Step 10: Use `setState` to update the state of `faves`